ShihaoHuang310/frontend-developer-tests/README.md

 - There should be a dropdown that filters the Users by Gender (Male, Female, All)
 ## Notes
 - Attention should be on functionality and less on aesthetics, we have provided some base styles in src/App.css
-- Candidates can use any third party libraries to accomplish the objective
+- Candidates should not use any third party libraries
-- We expect this to take between 2-4 hours
+- We expect this to take around 3 hours.
-- Third party is not allowed
 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).